Childhood Marriage Promise

 - The events of the first Urusei Yatsura movie, Only You, were set in motion when as a child Ataru played a game of shadow tag with a girl who turned out to be an alien; it is a custom on her planet that stepping on someone's shadow counts as a marriage proposal.
 11 years later she turns up with an interstellar battleship to claim her husband...

 - According to some side materials, a very young Dorothy Catalonia from Mobile Suit Gundam Wing made one with her distant cousin and her father's favorite pupil, Treize Krushrenada.
-We don't know if Dorothy wanted to ask Treize to fulfill it, though she did show affection for him....and it doesn't seem to matter, considering that he dies at the end of the series.
+We don't know if Dorothy wanted Treize to fulfill it, though she did show affection for him.
+And apparently it did not seem to matter, considering that he died at the end of the series.

 - In Axis Powers Hetalia Holy Roman Empire to North Italy.
 D'awwwww...
 Which, if the "Germany is HRE" theory is correct, makes Germany's awkward proposal in the Valentine's Day strip even more sweet and hilarious.